eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

   Description
-     Makes an outgoing connection attempt and creates a dcc entry for it.
-A ``control`` command should be used immediately after a successful ``connect`` so no input is lost.
-If the port is prefixed with a plus sign, SSL encrypted connection will be attempted.
+     Makes a non-blocking outgoing connection attempt and creates a DCC entry for it.
+The returned idx identifies that DCC entry; it does **not** mean the remote TCP connection has completed successfully.
+A ``control`` command should be attached to the new idx immediately so input and connection-status events are not missed.
+If hostname resolution succeeds but the subsequent connection attempt fails, the failure is delivered asynchronously to the control callback as an EOF.
+If the port is prefixed with a plus sign, an SSL-encrypted connection will be attempted.

   Returns
-     idx of the new connection
+     idx of the new DCC entry after the connection attempt is started.
+The returned idx is not confirmation that the remote connection has been established.

   Module